ABOUT THE AUTHOR

 Professor Stucke received a number of awards, including a Fulbright Scholar grant to lecture at the China University of Political Science and Law in Beijing.
 In 2012, he was a Senior Fellow at the University of Melbourne.
 In 2015 and 2017, he visited University of Oxford, where he was an Academic Visitor at its Institute of European and Comparative Law, a Fellow at its Centre for Competition Law and Policy, and a Senior Associateship at Pembroke College.

-Professor Stucke serves as one of the United States’ non-governmental advisors to the International Competition Network, and on the boards of the Institute for Consumer Antitrust Studies, the American Antitrust Institute, and the Academic Society for Competition Law.
+Professor Stucke serves as one of the United States’ non-governmental advisors to the International Competition Network, and on the boards of the Open Markets Institute, the American Antitrust Institute, the Institute for Consumer Antitrust Studies, and the Academic Society for Competition Law.

 He has also appeared on BBC Radio, CNBC, Fox News, Radio 3 Hong Kong, and Wharton Business Radio.